DavidMercier/NIMS/doc/python_abaqus.rst

     .. math:: R = \frac{h_\text{tip}}{\frac{1}{sin(\alpha)} - 1}
             :label: tip_radius

-In case, a perfect conical indenter is set in the GUI (:math:`h_\text{tip} = 0\text{nm}`), the radius is calculated using a tip defect of 0.1nm by default, which gives a radius of :math:`R = 1.6\text{nm}`.

-Defining a spherical tip avoids the geometrical singularity at the apex of the perfect conical indenter, which would imply an infinite stress at the contact interface.
+In case of a perfect conical indenter (:math:`h_\text{tip} = 0\text{nm}`), a tip defect of 1nm giving a radius of :math:`R = 1.6\text{nm}` is set into the Python file.
+Defining a cono-spherical tip avoids the geometrical singularity at the apex of the perfect conical indenter, which would imply an infinite stress at the contact interface.
+But, any non-zero positive value for the tip radius can be set into the GUI.

 Mesh
 ---------------------------------